Custom Form Controls

 <input type="text" (input)="onChange($event.target.value)"/>

-Depending on the environment, the above code can cause the following error:
+depending on the environment, the above code can cause the following error:

 Property 'value' does not exist on type 'EventTarget'.

-This is a Typescript problem.
-Typescript for some reason can't determine the correct type of $event
+this is a Typescript problem.
+Typescript for some reason can't determine the correct type of $event. this is configurable using the strictDOMEventTypes option. the docs say this about it:

-One solution, therefore, is to set this property to false
+one solution, therefore, is to set this property to false

 <input (input)="onChange($any($event).target.value)"/>